Public speaking tips, and Steve Barancik?!

 I still flush at the memory.
 My piece wasn't even worthy of being picked to shreds.
 I was humiliated.

-And nothing that could ever happen to me on stage would be worse than that.
+that could ever happen to me on stage would be worse than that.
 That's made getting on stage easier.

 Best moment?
 Two come to mind.

 I tried something experimental once for Monolog Cabin.
 I stitched together 15 minutes worth of quotes from my young daughter and simply read one after the other.
 It was the best received piece I ever did, getting laughter AND tears.

 And recently, a friend who happens to be one of the world's great elementary school teachers challenged me to perform a couple of my monologues for her fifth grade class.
 I thought she was crazy - that she'd end up fired and I'd end up arrested.

 It was great.
 Kids are as smart as you trust them to be, and unlike when I perform in a club, I was able to see them react.
 That was great.

 A BIG thank you to Steve for sharing his public speaking tips and more.

 Would you like to read one of his humorous monologues?
 Here's 'Breakfast Food for Thought'

 .
 (You'll need Adobe Reader installed as it's a PDF.)

 And if you have children you'll be kept fascinated for hours by his site